bhagavvuppala/learn-shell/README.md

 # learn-shell

-we are going to learn bash shell
+we are going to learn bash shell..